 Whisper this quietly, Nokia’s flagship Windows Phone 8 device is a serious business tool.
-That’s not immediately obvious, especially if the first Lumia 920 you clap eyes on is one of the glossy, bright red or yellow models.
-Thankfully mine has a nice black matt finish that looks more at home in the board room than inside a Lamborghini showroom.
+That’s not immediately obvious.
+It’s especially not obvious if the first Lumia 920 you see is a glossy, bright red or yellow model.
+Mine has a smart black matt finish.
+It looks more at home in the board room than in a Lamborghini showroom.

-It doesn’t help that one of the first things I saw when I fired up the review model was a home screen link to Angry Birds.
+It doesn’t help that the first thing I saw on the review model was a link to Angry Birds.
 There are also home screen links to those well-known business productivity applications: Xbox, Facebook and Nokia Music.

 None of this is bad.
 Heaven knows I appreciate a little fun as much as the next person.
 But if I’m going to lay down the thick end of a grand on a smartphone, it had better earn its keep by doing some hard work.
-That’s will be a manager’s first thought when an employee requests a Lumia 920.
+That is a manager’s first thought when an employee requests a Lumia 920.

 There’s also the tax deduction to think of – it would be hard convincing the IRD I use Angry Birds to generate income.